"The RTA staff has provided innovative thinking to help us reach our goals...while keeping each project within our budget.”

 The exterior design of the historic building includes the addition of an at-grade accessible entrance and a new elevator, increasing the usability and access to all portions of the building for students, staff, and visitors.

-Leed Gold certified, energy-efficient features include new windows with high-efficiency thermal glazing, daylighting, high-performance mechanical systems.
+LEED Gold certified, energy-efficient features include new windows with high-efficiency thermal glazing, daylighting, and high-performance mechanical systems.